 Key ID Features: Common carp average 2-3 pounds in weight but 15-20 pounders are not uncommon and some will get much larger.
-It is brassy to olive green and has large scales, a long dorsal fin base (which differentiates the common carp from the Asian carps, and two pairs of long barbels (whiskers) in its upper jaw at the corners of the mouth.
+It is brassy to olive green and has large scales, a long dorsal fin base (which differentiates the common carp from the invasive carps, and two pairs of long barbels (whiskers) in its upper jaw at the corners of the mouth.
 Those barbels distinguish it from other large-lipped fish such as the native bigmouth buffalo.

 Present in Park: Yes

 MN Status: Regulated invasive species.
 The Minnesota Department of Natural Resources prohibits their introduction into the wild.
 For many years it was illegal to return these fish to the water, along with other “rough” fish.
 The no-return law was repealed as it did little to prevent the spread of this species and caught fish often ended up on shorelines and at boat landings only to rot.
 Common carp caught while angling may be returned alive to the same water body from which it was caught.